oliver-codes/container-solutions/README.md

 * **redis:**

-  Fast, easy to set up, also have some experience with this so seemed like a good choice as a session sharing backend
+  ~~Fast, easy to set up, also have some experience with this so seemed like a good choice as a session sharing backend~~

+  Didn't need any session sharing in the end, relied on Rail's storing the session in a cookie.

 * **hipache:**

   I needed a frontend if I'm going to have multiple containers serving one app.
   I wanted the demo to work seemlessly, and not have to show that SSO works by switching between url's with different port numbers.
-  Hipache seemed like a natural choice since I also already have redis in my stack

 * **Not CoreOS or Kubernetes:**